10 best sofa beds – I tested over 100 options to find the most comfortable guest beds for overnight visitors

 This simple futon sofa bed may be basic, but if you're after an affordable way to put up the occasional overnight guest then the Dunelm Mito Futon makes for a useful and budget-friendly extra sleeping space.

-The FSC-certified solid pine frame is fairly roughly finished – there were a few sections that looked like they could splinter on the model we tested – and, at this price point, the sleeping is a firm experience.
+The FSC-certified solid pine frame is fairly roughly finished – there were a few sections that looked like they could splinter on the model I tested – and, at this price point, the sleeping is a firm experience.
 Although, the addition of a good mattress topper can work wonders in terms of sleep comfort.
 Guests also won't be that far off the floor once the futon bed is extended, which may not be ideal for less mobile visitors.

-However, guests might struggle to spend a whole week on this temporary bed – which may or may not be a good thing! – but if you only need a guest bed for the occasional overnighter and want a cheap and cheerful option that's a little more permanent than a roll-up or inflatable mattress, this budget option could strike just the right balance.
+Whilst guests might struggle to spend a whole week on this temporary bed – which may or may not be a good thing! – if you only need a guest bed for the occasional overnighter and want a cheap and cheerful option that's a little more permanent than a roll-up or inflatable mattress, this budget option could strike just the right balance.
 Plus, the addition of a good mattress topper can work wonders in terms of sleep comfort.

 Specifications